 Ukraine shuns US political battles, FM says

-KYIV, Ukraine (AP) — Ukraine's foreign minister says his country doesn't want to be dragged into U.S. political battles.
+KYIV, Ukraine (AP) — Ukraine doesn't want to be dragged into U.S. political battles, the nation's foreign minister said Monday.

 A July 25 phone call in which U.S. President Donald Trump pressured Ukrainian President Volodymyr Zelenskiy to investigate the son of former Vice President Joe Biden, a Democratic candidate hoping to challenge Trump next year, has triggered a congressional impeachment inquiry.

-Ukraine's top prosecutor said Friday that his office is reviewing several cases related to the owner of a gas company where Biden's son sat on the board.
+Ukraine's top prosecutor said Friday that his office is reviewing several cases related to the owner of a gas company where Biden's son sat on the board, but noted that he wasn't aware of any evidence of wrongdoing by either Biden.